• Skip to main content

 Tip #1 Make Positive Lifestyle Changes.

-While the medications and other treatments that your doctor prescribed can help manage arthritis pain, the very things that you do on a daily basis have a significant impact on the outcome of your condition.
+While the medications and other treatments that your primary care provider prescribed can help manage arthritis pain, the very things that you do on a daily basis have a significant impact on the outcome of your condition.

 Having a healthy, anti-inflammatory diet and regular exercise can help with gradual weight loss and reduce your risk for flare-ups.
 Weight is of particular concern because the additional strain on your affected joint can cause further damage to it.
 Excess weight and chronic inflammation also go hand in hand.